KristinaMarkevich/GitBash_commands/README.md

 # GitBash_commands
-Learning how to use GitBash
+**Learning how to use GitBash**

+main branch - the first homework

+HM2 branch - the second
 <hr>